 Allowance for Credit Losses.
 Effective January 1, 2023, we adopted ASU 2016-13, which uses the CECL accounting methodology for the allowance for credit losses.
 Upon adoption, we recorded a one-time, cumulative effect adjustment to increase the allowance for credit losses by \$5.9 million.
-The allowance for credit losses was \$29.1 million and \$30.5 million at March 31, 2024 and December 31, 2023, respectively.
+The allowance for credit losses was \$28.6 million and \$30.5 million at June 30, 2024 and December 31, 2023, respectively.
 The CECL methodology requires that lifetime expected credit losses be recorded at the time the financial asset is originated or acquired and be adjusted each period through a provision for credit losses for changes in the expected lifetime credit losses.
 Refer to Note 1.
 Summary of Significant Accounting Policies - Accounting Standards Adopted in 2023 in the Annual Report for information regarding our adoption of ASU 2016-13.

 We maintain a separate allowance for credit losses on unfunded loan commitments, which is included in "Accrued taxes and other liabilities" in the accompanying consolidated balance sheets.
 The allowance for credit losses is generally increased by the provision for credit losses and decreased by charge-offs, net of recoveries.
-For the three months ended March 31, 2024, the provision for credit losses was negative \$1.4 million, compared to a provision for credit losses of \$0.4 million for the three months ended March 31, 2023.
-The negative provision for credit losses for the three months ended March 31, 2024 was primarily due to a decrease in total loans, aging of existing loans, and, to a lesser extent, the completion of our annual CECL allowance model recalibration in the first quarter, which resulted in lower historical loss rates.
+The negative provision for credit losses for the three months ended June 30, 2024 was primarily due to a decrease in total loans and aging of existing loans.
+The negative provision for credit losses for the six months ended June 30, 2024 was primarily due to a decrease in total loans, aging of existing loans, and, to a lesser extent, the completion of our annual CECL allowance model recalibration, which resulted in lower historical loss rates.
+The negative provision for credit losses for the three and six months ended June 30, 2023 was primarily attributable to recoveries on one loan relationship that became impaired in the third quarter of 2021 as a result of Hurricane Ida.

-During the first quarter of 2024, the Company completed its annual model recalibration process.
-Our annual review includes peer group analysis, updates to its probability of default and loss-given default models, including prepayment and curtailment assumptions, and qualitative factor scorecard ranges, as needed.
+During the first quarter of 2024, we completed our annual model recalibration process.
+Our annual review includes peer group analysis, updates to our probability of default and loss-given default models, including prepayment and curtailment assumptions, and qualitative factor scorecard ranges, as needed.
 The changes resulting from the model recalibration reduced the allowance for credit loss by approximately \$0.5 million.